elastic/elasticsearch-dsl-py/docs/asyncio.rst

 Auxiliary classes that do not perform I/O do not have asynchronous versions.
 The same classes can be used in synchronous and asynchronous applications.

+When using a :ref:`custom analyzer <Analysis>` in an asynchronous application, use the ``async_simulate()`` method to invoke the Analyze API on it.

-You can consult the :ref:`api` section for details about each specific method.
+Consult the :ref:`api` section for details about each specific method.